verse-lab/arboreta/README.md

 # 🌲 Arboreta 🌲

-A small library for facilitating proofs about (rooted) labeled trees in Coq, and helping verifying C code that involves the use of array-based trees with VST (still, in Coq).
+A small library for facilitating proofs about rooted labeled trees (or rose trees/generic trees) in Coq, and helping verifying C code that involves the use of array-based trees with VST (still, in Coq).

 ## Building Requirements